Anderson Elementary School holds poverty simulation to relate to students

 Overall it allows them to better relate to their students’ situations.

-“We know the types of students we serve because of our community so it’s important to get a good understanding of where they are coming from and what they are going home to at the end of the day, what might distract them and how we can help them as teachers,” said Austin Cartee who is a first year teacher.
+“We know the types of students we serve because of our community so it’s important to get a good understanding of where they are coming from and what they are going home to at the end of the day, what might distract them and how we can help them as teachers,” Austin Cartee, a first year teacher, said.

-This isn’t the only simulation the founder of the program will put on this week, there will be four more presentations of “Our Eyes Were Opened” for schools and businesses in the Upstate this week.
+This was not the only simulation the founder of the program will be putting on this week.
+There will be four more presentations of “Our Eyes Were Opened” for schools and businesses in the Upstate.